 - The Victim Bill of Rights provides you with information about your rights.

-- Victim/Witness Information will help you locate programs.
+- Victim/Witness Services will help you locate programs.
 Each District Attorney’s office has a victim/witness assistance program that may be able to help you.

 - The state Attorney General's office also serves victims and witnesses in a variety of ways.
 See Resources for Victims or Victims of Violent Crime.

 In addition, there are many other resources that may be available to help you get counseling, compensation, and to help with court appearances, including: